mobluse/coderdojo-raspbian-sv/README.md

 ##Installation##

+First you install NOOBS on an SD-card.
+You can use Windows or Mac OS X for this, but below is shown for Raspbian Linux.

-The next three paragraphs may be skipped if you have a new SD-card.
+The next three paragraphs may be skipped if you have a new, blank SD-card.

 Use this to list partitions:
 sudo fdisk -l

-Use Parted to remove partitions from the SD-card you want to format and create a new partition.
+Use parted or fdisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 partition.

 Format and name the SD-card:
 sudo mkdosfs -n dojopi1 -F 32 -I /dev/sde1
 (Change sde1 to your partition and the name dojopi1 to what you like.)

+Remove and insert the USB SD-card reader/writer in order to mount automatically.
+Use this to find out where it is mounted:
+mount | grep -i sde1

 Stream [NOOBS](http://www.raspberrypi.org/downloads/) down to the SD-card using:
-wget -qO- http://downloads.raspberrypi.org/NOOBS_latest | bsdtar -xvf- -C /dev/sde1
+wget -qO- http://downloads.raspberrypi.org/NOOBS_latest | bsdtar -xvf- -C /media/dojopi1/

 Install Raspbian from NOOBS.
+After boot use 1, 2, 3, and 4 to select HDMI, HDMI Safe, PAL, and NTSC, respectively.
+If you need to select video out again, press and hold shift during boot.

 Configure using Raspi-Config.
 In the future this configuration should be built-in to the script.

-Install the rest of the programs by using this oneliner in the home directory:
+Install the rest of the programs by using this oneliner in the home directory (requires network):
 curl -L -o master.zip https://github.com/mobluse/coderdojo-raspbian-sv/archive/master.zip; unzip -jo master.zip coderdojo-raspbian-sv-master/upgrade.sh; . upgrade.sh